 Dirt Doh…totally yucky!

 As a contributor to the Alphabet Sensory Activities Series, I am responsible for the letter Y. For me, the first thing I think of is “YUCKY!”
 I love to do sensory activities, especially recipes, with my class push-ins.
-There are so many functional skills to work on; no matter the age of level of your students.
+There are so many functional skills to work on; no matter the age or level of your students.
 Stirring, Pouring, Kneading, and Squeezing are just a few ways to work on hand strength and bilateral coordination.
 Measuring, Sequencing, Calculating, and Adding are just a few ways to add Math to the Mix.

-Depending on the class I am with, I like to have the children practice opening the packages, walking across the room with water from the sink, and find the measuring cups they need.
+Depending on the class I am with, I like to have the children practice opening the packages, walking across the room with water from the sink, and finding the measuring cups they need.
 For older children, I add a math component by asking them to “double” the recipe or “half” the recipe.
 If the recipe is edible, I even include daily living skills such as washing hands, setting the table, or cutting with a knife and fork.
 Literally, one recipe can yield endless activities.
 This is one recipe that I have used in a few different ways and I am so excited to share my recipe for …

 Dirt is Yucky!
 Therefore kids love it!
 This is a great recipe that is also a “green” activity.
 Used coffee grinds are the main ingredient, and you can switch up the recipe to change the consistency.